- July 8, 2020

 Just in case anyone is in any doubt about the importance of back-testing, let me make things clear – if you don’t back-test your strategy, you won’t know how it has performed over time and you will be left with doubts about how effective it is.

-But there are at least a couple of other really important benefits to back-testing.
+But there are at least a couple of other really important benefits to back-testing:

-The first is that it helps you to think in trade sets and this is essential to making sure you stick to your plan even if it looks like you might take a loss.
+- Helps you to think in trade sets and this is essential to making sure you stick to your plan even if it looks like you might take a loss.